willmeyers/willmeyers/README.md

 # Hi there 👋

-I specialize in web development, information/data extraction, and making things work.
+I specialize in web development and data extraction.

 Passions include: not completing game jams, free education, and walks in the park.